Capral Limited Updates on Share Buy-Back Program

 Capral Limited (AU:CAA) has released an update.

-Capral Limited has announced a daily update on its ongoing buy-back program, revealing that a total of 2,500 ordinary fully paid shares were repurchased on the previous day.
-This activity is part of their strategy to manage the number of shares in circulation, potentially enhancing shareholder value.
+Capral Limited has announced a daily update to its ongoing on-market buy-back program, reporting the repurchase of 1,528 ordinary fully paid shares, adding to a total of 464,381 shares previously bought back.
+This move is part of Capral’s strategy to manage its capital structure effectively, potentially increasing shareholder value by reducing the number of shares on the market.

 For further insights into AU:CAA stock, check out TipRanks’ Stock Analysis page.